 With that in mind, hard flooring options are the most practical.
 Ceramic tiles tend to achieve a more sophisticated look and offer a quirky, unique finish to your extension; while hardwood flooring produces a stylish appearance.

 Are you a little lost?
 What we mean is, why don’t you try getting crafty?
-Reusing wood pallets and crates for crafting tables, chairs and shelves.
-It’s a great way to not only save some money on furniture but also to be eco-friendlier.
+Reusing wood pallets and crates for crafting tables, chairs, and shelves.
+It’s a great way not only to save some money on furniture but also to be eco-friendlier.
 Try taking on the project with your children for some wholesome bonding (away from the TV) – or your partner to truly test your patience.

 Energy Efficient Sanctuary

 There are many conservatories out there that are freezing cold in winter and intolerably hot in summer, but a proper conservatory shouldn’t be mistaken for a greenhouse.
 The type of glass in your window panes is the most important denominator of your conservatories temperature.

 Namely, a new generation of thermal windows that boast outstanding winter performance.
 These can be further improved with the addition a special window film for an enhanced summer experience.

 Tip: don’t forget to caulk around the frames to prevent air from leaking.